The Tanius Campaign Journal - Chapter 8: The Bonde Farmstead

 It is assumed that Lilyth and Joey had a very spirited conversation, and after several minutes of speaking in wolf, Lilyth informed the party that Joey was often hungry and confident he was a "good boy".
 Not sure what to make of this information, the party decided to make camp.

 While the rest of the party moved their horses into the barn, Bellamy nudged the guards along in their sleep cycle by casting multiple sleep spells.
-He was unable to fully control his first spell and accidentally disrupted the magical weave, causing him to levitate.
-While floating, his next attempt ripped the weave again, somehow transforming himself into a sheep!
+He was unable to fully control his first spell and accidentally triggered a wild magic surge, causing him to levitate.
+While floating, his next attempt ripped the magical weave again, somehow transforming himself into a sheep!
 Bellamy the sheep, fearing a visit from the griffons, ran to the barn door in a panic.
 After some genial teasing, the party let him in and laid their heads down to rest.

 While the party slept, the farmer made his way to and from the nearby farmstead.
 As promised, he returned with the goat that would be used to lure the griffons out.
 In the morning, the party staked the goat's leash to the ground near the stables and set up a hunting trap just outside the leash's reach.
 With the bait set, the party took cover around the stables and waited for their prey to arrive.